-As a homeowner here in San Jose, CA, maintenance, and repair costs quickly add up.
+As a homeowner here in San Jose, CA, maintenance and repair costs quickly add up.
 If you are inclined to tackle even a little DIY, you can save yourself a lot of money.
-Kitchen plumbing can seem a bit daunting if you’ve never tried before, but there are a few jobs that are easily done if you follow the steps.
+Kitchen plumbing can seem a bit daunting if you’ve never tried it before, but a few jobs are quickly done if you follow the steps.

 Connecting the ice maker and the water dispenser in a fridge is one of those jobs.
-We’ve put together an extensive (and easy) guide for you to follow.
+So we’ve put together an extensive (and easy) guide for you.

 Why not Bring in the Professionals?